sparkkoori/go-vulkan/README.md

   - But no copy for `unsafe.Pointer`.

-- No memory management is need.
+- No manual memory management is need.

 #### Call Rules

-- Because cgo do not support calling function pointer, so for every `PFN_vk*`, a bridge method `Call()` is created.
+- Because cgo do not support calling function pointer, so for every `PFN*`, a bridge method `Call()` is created.

 #### Name Rules

-- Prefix was trimed.
+- Prefix has been trimed.

-  - eg. Vk, vk, VK_, p, pp, s
+  - eg. Vk, vk, VK_, p, pp

 ## License
 MIT